Mediating at the end of a gun-barrel

 Potential to use force

-If you are an aid agency trying to delivery urgent food and supplies to a civilian population in the middle of a civil war you need to ensure the safety of your staff and those you are trying to help.
+If you are an aid agency trying to deliver urgent food and supplies to a civilian population in the middle of a civil war you need to ensure the safety of your staff and those you are trying to help.
 It’s no good if your workers get killed delivering food.
 And it is counter-productive if those you are trying to help are exposed to even more danger in getting the aid you are delivering.

 In a workplace mediation involving allegations of sexual or racial harassment, and maybe involving a whistle-blower, the last thing that is needed is the blunt use of force.
 For an efficient mediation there needs to be a clear a clear agreement and understanding of the scope of confidentiality (before and after the mediation), and if there are any pre-conditions (such as no police involvement).